 - Socks – Smartwool

 - Suspenders – Boyt Harness

-Pro Tip: Use boot dryers to dry out your boots at the end of the day.
+Pro Tip: Use boot dryers to dry out your boots each evening.

 Editor’s Note: If you care about our wild places and upland game, consider joining Pheasants Forever.
-They are a well-run organization and they have a solid focus on fighting to maintain crucial habitat.
+Your membership matters!
+Over 91% of your membership fees go directly towards habitat projects, public awareness, and education.

 Note: HuntTested may receive a small commission if you purchase a product from the links on this page.
 This does NOT increase your price and helps to pay for the content you’re enjoying.